KowalskiAnalyze/Medicare_Part_B_Spending_Portfolio_Project/README.md

-# Medicare Part B: Regional and National Spending Patterns (2018–2022)
+# Medicare Part B: State-Level Spending Patterns (2018–2022)

 ## Background & Overview
 Established in 1965, Medicare is a vital federal program that provides access to affordable medical services for over 67 million beneficiaries.
 It is primarily funded through payroll taxes, general federal revenues, and enrollee premiums.
 Because it’s publicly funded, every dollar spent must be justified to maintain a balance between patient access, cost-efficiency, and long-term sustainability.